subbaiahvaishna/Final_Project_DSP/README.md

 # Final_Project_DSP
-This repository analyzes U.S. imports of all commodities using data from the U.S. Bureau of Labor Statistics.
-The project uses Python to clean, explore, and visualize import trends over time and identify key patterns in the data.
+This project analyzes U.S. imports of all commodities using data from the U.S. Bureau of Labor Statistics.
+I used Python and a Jupyter Notebook along with libraries such as pandas and matplotlib to clean, organize, and visualize the data.
+The analysis focuses on identifying trends and changes in import levels over time while practicing real-world data analysis skills using government data.